Skip to main content

 Description Semester When Set Percentage Comment

-Written exercise2M20Literature review
+Written exercise2M20Literature review (approx. 5000 words).

-Written exercise2M75Scientific Journal Paper (7500 words)
+Written exercise2M75Scientific Journal Paper (approx. 12500 words).

 Assessment Rationale And Relationship

-The literature review underpins the project allowing the student to develop sufficient knowledge in the area to plan and undertake the project
+The literature review underpins the project allowing the student to develop sufficient knowledge in the area to plan and undertake the project.

-The research project is written up as a scientific journal paper will allow students to undertake in depth research and communicate their findings in a succinct and focussed manner and in the form in which research is usually communicated.
+The research project is written up as a scientific journal paper will allow students to undertake in depth research and communicate their findings in a succinct and focused manner and in the form in which research is usually communicated.

 Reading Lists